Company

 The Group was named after William Temple (a carpenter) and John Webster (a carver and gilder), two local artisans commissioned by Governor Lachlan Macquarie to make two large ornamental chairs in 1820.
 Perhaps without realising it at the time, Temple & Webster were among Australia's first fine furniture designers.
 They were craftsmen who collaborated to create something unique and enduring (the chairs have survived to this day) and are the earliest known examples of the "Colonial Gothic" style.

-The Temple & Webster online platform launched in October 2011 and has established itself as the largest online retailer in the furniture and homewares category.
-In June 2012, Macquarie Capital became a substantial investor and shareholder of Temple & Webster to accelerate growth.
+Temple & Webster launched in October 2011 and has established itself as the largest online retailer in the furniture and homewares category.
+In June 2012, Macquarie Capital became a substantial investor and shareholder of T&W to accelerate growth.

 In July 2015, Temple & Webster Group acquired the Australian operations and subsidiary of Wayfair Inc. (NYSE: W), one of the world's leading online-only furniture and homewares retailers.
 In October 2015, Temple & Webster Group entered into an agreement to acquire Milan Direct subject to Completion of the Offer.
 Also in October 2015, Temple & Webster relaunched Wayfair Australia as ZIZO.com.au.

-In December 2015, Temple & Webster Group listed on the Australian Securities Exchange as TPW (the Offer).
+In December 2015, Temple & Webster Group listed on the Australian Securities Exchange as TPW.

 In April 2016, the decision was made to retire ZIZO and merge all operations under the Temple & Webster brand using ZIZO/Wayfair's sophisticated technology platform, operating on an innovative drop-ship model.
 This resulted in Temple & Webster moving from a closed, members-only website to become Australia's largest online retailer of furniture and homewares.